rikedyp/DyalogTutorials/docs/application-development/file-handling-data-processing.md

 For small amounts of data, it is usually quickest and easiest to use raw APL with arrays.
 Nested matrices offer a convenient format comparable to a spreadsheet (in fact, they can be directly imported from Excel or CSV files).
 Inverted tables take the idea of column store and implement them in APL for great search and retrieval performance.

 ## ⎕CSV
-Comma separated values are a very common and convenient .
+The Comma Separator Values system function `⎕CSV` can read tabular data from `.csv` files as APL matrices, Comma separated values are a very common and convenient .
 While we encourage you to [read the documentation](https://help.dyalog.com/latest/#Language/System Functions/csv.htm) for a full description, here is an overview of features of `⎕CSV`:

 - Read data from and write data to files directly